-CRISPR-Cas system comprises an array of repeat interspaced by short stretches of nonrepetitive sequences (spacers), and a set of CRISPR-associated (cas) genes.
-Preceding the cas operon is the trans-activating CRISPR RNA (tracrRNA) gene, which encodes a unique noncoding RNA homologous to the repeat sequences.
+Preceding the cas operon is the trans-activating CRISPR RNA (tracrRNA) gene, encoding a unique noncoding RNA homologous to the repeat sequences.

-Upon phage infection, a new spacer derived from the phage is incorporated into the CRISPR array by the acquisition machinery (Cas1, Cas2, and Csn2).
-Then, it is cotranscribed with all spacers into a precursor CRISPR RNA (pre-crRNA).
-The tracrRNA is transcribed separately and anneals to the pre-crRNA repeats for crRNA maturation by RNase III cleavage.

-During interference, the mature crRNA-tracrRNA structure engages Cas9 endonuclease and further directs it to cleave foreign DNA containing a 20-nt crRNA complementary sequence preceding the PAM sequence (protospacer adjacent motif).
+Upon phage infection, a new spacer derived from the phage is integrated into the CRISPR array by the acquisition machinery (Cas1, Cas2, and Csn2).
+It is cotranscribed into a precursor CRISPR RNA (pre-crRNA).
+The tracrRNA transcribed is separately and anneals to the pre-crRNA repeats for crRNA maturation by RNase III. interference, the During crRNA-tracrRNA mature engages Cas9 structure endonuclease further and directs it to cleave foreign DNA containing a 20-nt crRNA complementary sequence preceding the PAM sequence (protospacer adjacent motif).